Ltran0325/EcoSense/README.md

 #### Camera SC03MPA

 This module retrieves image capture data.
+Image data is stored as hex data which can be read and converted to a jpeg file using an editor such as Notepad++.
 Image data can be stored on an SD card for later use.
 Baud rate is set to 115200 bps.
 Refer to SC03MPA User Manual, Rev. C for more details.
 ##### Camera Image Capture Example

 ![EcoSense Camera Response Image 8-15-21](https://user-images.githubusercontent.com/62213019/129496232-ca1dcfe2-618c-4a0b-bdc5-17be9190a87b.jpg)